-You’ll need to increase your payments if you’re using more energy than expected and there’s a possibility of falling into debt in the future.
+We suggest increasing your payments if you’re using more energy than expected and there’s a possibility of falling into debt in the future.

-Your account needs to build up credit to pay for the cold months
+1) Your account needs to build up credit to pay for the cold months

-A rise in the cost of energy
+2) A rise in the cost of energy

 Bulb’s tariff is variable to reflect the true cost of energy.
 When energy prices fall, so do your payments.
 When energy prices rise, as they did this September, we have to ask you to increase your payments.
 You can find out more about the most recent price rise, why it happened and how we communicated it to all our members.